Jinxhy/On-device-Deep-Learning-Resources/README.md

 # On-device AI Resources
-This GitHub repository summarizes a list of **On-device Deep Learning** resources with a special focus on **Security** and **Software Engineering**.
+This GitHub repository summarizes a list of **On-device AI** resources with a special focus on **Security** and **Software Engineering**.

 We will keep maintaining this list in a daily or weekly manner. :wink:

-#### Why On-device Deep Learning?
+#### Why On-device AI?
-On-device deep learning enables performing inference with models directly on a device (e.g. smartphone).
+On-device AI enables performing inference with models directly on a device (e.g. smartphone).
 Compared to offloading deep learning models to the cloud, On-device deep learning has many advantages as follows:
 - Low Latency: there is no round trip to the server and no wait for results to come back.
 - Privacy: the data processing happens on users' local devices.
 - Works offline: network connectivity is not required.